top of page

 • You want highly customizable project boards with flexible workflow structures.

-• You want a scalable platform that supports growing teams and complex workflows.
+• You want a platform that supports automation and scalable workflows.

-• Your projects benefit from timeline views, workload tracking, and advanced collaboration tools.
+• Your projects benefit from timeline views, workload tracking, and visual reporting.

 Free forever plan available